Jesterhearts/hop-hash/benches/README.md

 #### Churn
 This benchmark simulates a workload where the table is kept at a steady state, with random inserts and removals.
-A batch of items equal to 2x the target capacity is allocated, then iterated over in random order.
-If an item is not in the table already, it is inserted.
-If it is already in the table, it is removed.
+A batch of items is generated and a table filled to its target capacity and load factor.
+Then, in each iteration, the benchmark randomly selects items from the batch using a zipf distribution with s=1.3 in a loop of size equal to the table capacity.
+For each selected item, it has a 50/50 chance of either inserting/updating the item (if it is not already present) or removing the item (if it is present).
+This simulates a workload where the table is constantly being updated with new items while also removing old items, maintaining a steady state size.

 ![churn workload benchmark results](images/churn.png)

 ### Single Operation Workloads
 #### Iteration
-The following benchmark results show the performance of hop-hash vs hashbrown for iterating over all items in the table.
+The following benchmark results show the performance of hop-hash vs hashbrown for iterating over all items in the table with a cold cache.

 ![iteration benchmark results](images/iteration.png)

 #### Drain
-The following benchmark results show the performance of hop-hash vs hashbrown for draining all items from the table.
+The following benchmark results show the performance of hop-hash vs hashbrown for draining all items from the table with a cold cache.

 ![drain benchmark results](images/drain.png)